opiotrowsky/03_Calculator/README.md

 # 03_Calculator
+### Project to test my skills
-One of few projects to test my skills.
+This is one of few projects with which I wanted to test and try myself in coding some basic functionalities.